Pandalism/bloodhound/README.md

 These will be the main 'work steams'

 ### First deliverable
-The first deliverable will be making a telegram bot which can recieve images, store them locally and update an sql table with details
+The first deliverable will be making a telegram bot which can recieve images, store them locally and update an SQL table with details